root-project/root/README.md

     $ cmake ../root
     $ make -j8
-In ```-j8```, "8" is the number of processor cores you have.

-Or, you can use

-    $ make -jN
-where 'N' is the number of processor cores you have, replace it with your processor core count.
+In ```-j8```, "8" is the number of processor cores you have, replace it with your processor core count.

 Setup and run ROOT